Samsung/tizen-docs/docs/application/tizen-studio/common-tools/emulator-features.md

    For more information, see [ADB Fastboot Install](http://code.google.com/p/adb-fastboot-install/).

-2. Windows®: Download ADB and install it in the `C:\ADB` folder.
+2. Windows&reg;: Download ADB and install it in the `C:\ADB` folder.

    For more information, see [ADB Fastboot for Windows](http://rubenalamina.mx/custom-installers/android-adb-fastboot/).